ibm-cloud-architecture/dba-onboarding-automation/README.md

         1. Description: Used by process app Employee Onboarding - Onboard Employee
         1. Role: Content Platform Engine Role - Class Designer
 1. Deploy Content Services  (for both DEV and RUN)
-    1. Login to Aministration Console for Content Engine (ACCE) and create:
+    1. Log into Aministration Console for Content Engine (ACCE) and locate your **Object Store** and perform the following:
-        1. Property Templates for:
+        1. Navigate to **Data Design, Property Templates** and create a Property Templates for:
             1. First Name (String)
             1. Last Name (String)
             1. Application Date (Date Time)
+            1. Employee ID (String)
+            1. Onboarded (Boolean)
+            1. Hire Date (Date Time)
-        1. Document sub-class called **Employment Application** with the three properties created in the step above
+        1. Navigate to **Data Design, Document** and create a Document sub-class called **Employment Application** with the first three properties created in the step above (First Name, Last Name, Application Date)
+        1. Navigate to **Data Design, Folder** and create a Folder sub-class called **Employee** with the following following properties: First Name, Last Name, Employee ID, Onboarded, Hire Date
     1. Using GraphiQL, use the FocusCorp-GraphiQL-YYYY_MMDD_NN.txt script to create the Focus Corp folder structure
         1. The repository id is **OS1** in the script.
 If your repository id is different, update the script with your repository id
         1. Copy and paste each section and confirm the script executes successfully on your environment